Sharathkumar0/COLLEGE_ADMISSION_PROJECT/README.md

 # COLLEGE_ADMISSION_PROJECT

-**BUSINESS PROBLEM:** Get the University Information to apply to universities in the United States of America.
-NOTE: Use the MACHINE LEARNING MODELS to find out the best results.
+**BUSINESS PROBLEM:** To get the University details in the United states based on student scores.
+By using the machine learning models to find the best eligible universities.

 **CONTENT:**
-The dataset contains the information of the universities.
-Information about Student Acceptance Test Score, Top10 Ratio, Accept Ratio by the university, Expenses of the university, Student Faculty Ratio and Graduation Ratio.
+The dataset contains university information i.e student acceptance test score, top10 ratio, acceptance ratio by the university, expenses of the university, student faculty ratio, graduation ratio.
+DATASET: Click here to get the dataset

+Student Acceptance Test Score: University eligible test score.

+Top10 Ratio: University percentage in top10.

+Acceptance Ratio by University: It is the percentage of the students who get accepted after going through the application process of the university.

+Student Faculty Ratio: A teacher-student ratio of 1:10 indicates that there is 1 teacher for every 10 students.

+University Expenses: Yearly expenses of the university.

+Graduation Ratio: Annual graduation rate from the university.

 **MACHINE LEARNING MODEL:**